 Looking at the overall performance of this Government, notwithstanding the humanitarian effort, the incredible waste of money almost in desperation puts their report card well and truly in the red.

-Trevor Rogers is a former Member of Parliament, sitting for the National Party from 1990 to 1995, then for the Right of Centre from 1995 to 1996.
+Trevor Rogers is a former Member of Parliament, serving two terms from 1990 to 1996.